JaimeHyland/family_shopping_list_v1/README.md

 - Django offers a seamless way of creating a simple full-stack website quickly and corresponding to the family's needs and habits.
 - The most obvious way of satisfying the requirements of my fourth portfolio project on my Code Institute Full-Stack Programming course was to use Django along with Bootstrap.

+### Authentication
+I decided that, since the authentication needs of the app are fairly standard, I would use Django-Allauth to handle authentication.

+I also decided that I would not require account verification via e-mail.

 <!-- TOC --><a name="the-database-structure"></a>
 ### The database structure